gogins/csound-webserver-opcodes/README.md

 all of the many, many capabilities of standard Web browsers in the context of the Csound performance.

-These opcodes have been developed to overcome shortcomings that became apparent in csound-extended-node (need for a package configuration file to run pieces), webkit-opcodes (lack of consistency between Apple's WebKit and GTK's WebKit), and CsoundQt-html5 (HTML not always available in release packages).
+These opcodes were developed to overcome shortcomings that became apparent in csound-extended-node (need for a package configuration file to run pieces), webkit-opcodes (lack of consistency between Apple's WebKit and GTK's WebKit), and CsoundQt-html5 (HTML not always available in release packages).

 These are the opcodes:
 ```